-- 5.3.31 At its closest The Mens SAC is located adjacent to the A272.
-Appendix C shows that the baseline for NOx concentrations at Link 9 is below the Critical Level for vegetation as a result of rural location and low traffic flows.
-It also shows that under the DN scenario this is forecast to improve by up to 6.4 μgm-3 by 2033.
-The DS scenario does retard this improvement of NOx concentrations by at worst 1.3 μgm-3 but in all instances NOx concentrations will remain well below the critical level. - 5.3.32 The designated habitat for The Mens SAC is woodland.
+- 6.3.32 The designated habitat for The Mens SAC is woodland.
 This habitat has a Critical Load of 10 kg/N/ha/yr, and as such the baseline nitrogen deposition is above this Critical Load (being approximately 26 kg/N/ha/yr throughout the modelled transect).
 However, the fact that nitrogen deposition rates barely change along the modelled transect illustrates the negligible role that NOx from the road has on nitrogen deposition in this case.
 Under the DN scenario nitrogen deposition rates are forecast to reduce by up to 3.13 kg/N/ha/yr due to improvements in background deposition notwithstanding the increase in traffic flows on the road.
 The DS scenario indicates that with the South Downs Local Plan in place this improvement will be inhibited but, given the small role played by the road in nitrogen deposition at this location, only by a very small amount adjacent to the road (0.07 kg/N/ha/yr).
 This is well within the normal limits of natural annual variation in nitrogen deposition rates and is not considered to be ecologically significant.
-It can therefore be concluded that no adverse effect upon The Mens SAC will result from development provided by the Local Plan 'in combination' with growth from other sources. - 5.3.33 Moreover, the Local Plan contains sustainability policies (notably SD19 (Transport and Accessibility), SD20 (Walking, Cycling and Equestrian Routes) and SD54 (Pollution and Air Quality)) which have potential to reduce traffic movements and thus further improve air quality beyond those that have been modelled.
+It can therefore be concluded that no adverse effect upon The Mens SAC will result from development provided by the Local Plan 'in combination' with growth from other sources. - 6.3.33 Moreover, the Local Plan contains sustainability policies (notably SD19 (Transport and Accessibility), SD20 (Walking, Cycling and Equestrian Routes) and SD54 (Pollution and Air Quality)) which have potential to reduce traffic movements and thus further improve air quality beyond those that have been modelled.